Based on the article “Mammals of the Welsh Harp”, by Andrew Self and Clive Herbert, in Birds of Brent Reservoir

 - Common Noctule Nyctalus noctula

 This species was recorded twice during the 1995 Bat Survey.
 Both appearances were after dark and both individuals left the area quickly so it was considered that they do not roost locally and that the area only constitutes a minor foraging area (Herbert).
 One was recorded feeding over the open water.
 Additionally, one was seen flying over the Northern reservoir in the evening of September 8th 1960 with two smaller bats.
+In the present century it has been regularly detected during bat walks.

 - Leisler’s Bat Nyctalus leisleri